tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

   * AWS Glue Data Catalog
   * Amazon RDS
 * You can store that metastore in alternative places
   * Hive metastore sounds like a lot a Glue Data catalogue.
-They server the same functions.
+They serve the same functions.
 They basically maintaining structure information on unstructured data.
 How do I map that unstructured data to table columns and names and data types that will allow me to treat that data as straight up SQL table.